Take a plunge into the graceful world of Kathak by knowing more about 7 Kathak Levels.

 Kathak Level 7 - Visharad Purna (1.5 to 2 years)

-This is the final level of the Kathak which is equated as the final degree of BA as after completion of this one a Kathak student comes out to be a well-versed performer and choreographer.
+This is the final level of all the kathak levels which is equated as the final degree of BA as after completion of this one a Kathak student comes out to be a well-versed performer and choreographer.

 They are expected to have immense knowledge regarding the 9 Rasas and should be capable of making stage their best friend as from here their real kathak journey begins as a performer.

-This syllabus polishes the entire theoretical and practical knowledge required during the previous levels by sprinkling intricate details to its course structure.
-After going through all these levels one is able to find themselves as a fine dancer and Kathak practitioner.
+This syllabus polishes the entire theoretical and practical knowledge required during the previous kathak levels by sprinkling intricate details to its course structure.
+After going through all thesekathak levels one is able to find themselves as a fine dancer and Kathak practitioner.